 A Brief History of Slavery

 By Tim Lambert Slavery in the Ancient World Slavery is the ownership of one human being by another.
-It has existed throughout history in many cultures and is by no means extinct today.
-In the distant past, people often slaughtered their enemies but sometimes they were taken prisoner and used as slaves.
-In the Ancient… Continue reading A Brief History of Slavery
+It has existed throughout history in many cultures and is not extinct today.
+In the distant past, people often slaughtered their enemies, but sometimes they were taken prisoner and used as slaves.
+In the Ancient World, slavery… Continue reading A Brief History of Slavery

 A History of Auschwitz